larkintuckerllc/k8s-cka-tutorial/README.md

 * Create configuration file from live resource: *k get deployment XXXXX -o yaml*

+* Extract text out of certificates: *openssl x509 -text -in XXXX*

 ## Script

 First a disclaimer...
 These videos were made as part of my preparation for the CKA certification exam.